Abee-Udoh/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-AMAZON/README.md

 ### Project Overview
 This Data Analysis project focuses on analyzing Amazon product and customer review data to generate actionable insights for e-commerce sellers.
 The core objective of this project was to empower sellers with the knowledge and tools to:
- - Improve product quality based on real customer feedback
+ - Improve product quality based on real customer feedback.
- - Refine marketing strategies using trends in reviews and ratings
+ - Refine marketing strategies using trends in reviews and ratings.
- - Boost customer engagement and satisfaction through informed decisions
+ - Boost customer engagement and satisfaction through informed decisions.

 ### Dataset Description
 The dataset contains information scraped from Amazon product pages, including: